Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 The plasma cutters below are the best in class.
 Each is meant for a different workload and different users.
 A hobbyist might need something more affordable while a professional welding shop will need durability and performance.

-However, since we are talking about the best options on the market, there are many cutters below that are meant to satisfy the needs of DIY hobbyists and professionals.
-Pick your machine according to your needs and the budget and you are unlikely to go wrong.
+However, since we are talking about the best options on the market, there are many cutters below that are designed to meet the needs of both DIY hobbyists and professionals.
+Pick your machine based on your needs and budget, and you are unlikely to go wrong.

 1. YesWelder FIRSTESS CT2050 Powerful 7-in-1 Welder & Cutter – Best For Money

 The YesWelder Firstess CT2050 is an excellent 7-in-1 multi-process welder that combines welding and Plasma cutting.
-Therefore, besides cutting, you can also use this machine for TIG welding delicate metals, making it an all-around choice in your small shop.
+Therefore, in addition to cutting, you can use this machine for TIG welding delicate metals, making it an all-around choice for your small shop.

-CT2050 is a dual voltage welder with built-in PFC technology that allows it to work with a broad 96-265V input.
-Even though this is a dual voltage cutter, it shows the best results when plugged into a 220V outlet.
+CT2050 is a dual-voltage welder with built-in PFC technology that allows it to operate on a wide 96-265V input range.
+Even though this is a dual-voltage cutter, it performs best when plugged into a 220V outlet.

-I liked the fact there is a built-in air compressor, but if you trust your tools, you can switch input to an external compressor for the best results.
+I liked that there is a built-in air compressor, but if you trust your tools, you can switch the input to an external compressor for the best results.
 In addition, you get a moisture separator that will keep the moisture out of the cutting system.

-Besides plasma cutting, CT2050 is capable of AC/DC TIG, Pulsed TIG, and Stick welding.
-It is scarce to see a multifunctional AC/DC TIG welder combined with a plasma cutter today, so this is a well-worth investment.
+In addition to plasma cutting, CT2050 is capable of AC/DC TIG, Pulsed TIG, and Stick welding.
+It is rare to see a multifunctional AC/DC TIG welder combined with a plasma cutter today, so this is a well-worth investment.
 Some may dislike the bulky TIG torch and overall weight of the welder.
 With 61 lbs, this is certainly not our list’s most portable plasma cutter.

 Pros & Cons Summarized